New 29-day decision guarantee across all 76 journals Read more →

 Standards of objectivity

-Reviews should be conducted objectively.
+Reviews are conducted objectively.
 Personal criticism of the author is inappropriate.
 Referees should express their views clearly with supporting arguments.

 Acknowledgement of sources

-Disclosure and conflict of interest
+Disclosure & conflict of interest

 Duties of Authors